jay-curtis/azure-network-protocols/README.md

 <img width="1509" alt="Screenshot 2025-04-03 at 3 17 42 PM" src="https://github.com/user-attachments/assets/b6e5aa02-c14e-4e27-83f0-abbd175c8dd3" />
 </p>
 <p>
 Since I have already created a Microsoft Azure subscription, I began the first step with the construction of two virtual machines (Windows 10 Pro and Linux [Ubuntu 22.04]).
 I ensured that both of them resided within one resouce group, one location (East US 2), and one virtual network.
-This inclusion of the same location and virtual network guaranteed that any pings between the said virtual machines (VMs) would automatically connect to one another.
+The inclusion of the same location and virtual network guaranteed that any pings between the said virtual machines (VMs) would automatically connect to one another.
 </p>
 <br />